digdilem/taskpony/README.md

 Some things for the future that may, or may not, be added.

-- (Probably) Configurable and automated deletion of tasks more than NN days since completion.
+- (Probably) Configurable and automated deletion of tasks more than NN days since completion, or delete more than NN recent tasks.
 - (Probably) Do some basic stats.
 Number of active and completed tasks.
 Tasks completed today, this week, etc. Either in new /stats page, or as a small configurable task list footer.
 - (Maybe) Basic recurring tasks.
 Not entirely sure how this could manifest yet.
 - (Maybe) A priority system.
 Poss 3 dots on each task in list for one-touch change.
 Low, medium, high?
 Sorted accordingly?